VISIT US today! located IN CHARLOTTE, NC & SALISBURY, NC

 Get To Know Me!

-Blake Kellum is a Licensed Clinical Mental Health Counselor Associate (LCMHCA) who has had the opportunity to work with a diverse population of clientele including children, families, and adults.
+Blake Kellum (she/her/hers) is a Licensed Clinical Mental Health Counselor (LCMHCA) who has had the opportunity to work with a diverse population of clientele including children, families, and adults.
 Blake began her career by earning her Bachelor of Arts in Psychology from Hampton University in 2013 and went on to obtain her Master of Arts in Professional Counseling from Liberty University in 2018.
 She moved back to Ohio and began working as a Child Welfare Caseworker at Franklin County Children Services.
 While with FCCS, she was able to help children and families link with behavioral health, substance abuse, housing, and utility assistance resources to become successfully independent.
+Blake has also been approved as a telehealth provider for the state of South Carolina (Registration #2420).
+More information can be found on the South Carolina telehealth registry: https://llr.sc.gov/TeleHealth/Counselor.html

 In 2019, Blake continued on in her career as an Admissions Counselor at Mount Carmel Behavioral Health.
 Here, she assessed potential patients dealing with suicidal ideation, trauma, depression, anxiety, substance abuse, and altered mental status for admission to inpatient psychiatric care.
 After moving back to the South, in 2020, Blake obtained the position as an Admissions Counselor at Rebound Behavioral Health in Lancaster, SC to continue ensuring patients were able to receive necessary psychiatric care.